-Adverse groundwater conditions of limited supply and compromised quality have been well documented by planning, environmental impact report and technical studies over the past 20 years including the Master Environmental Impact Report No. 2012111015 for the Fresno General Plan, the MEIR 10130 for the 2025 Fresno General Plan, Final EIR No.10100, Final EIR No.10117 and Final EIR No. SCH 95022029 (Fresno Metropolitan Water Resource Management Plan), et al. These conditions include water quality degradation due to contamination from 1.2-dibromo-3-chloropropane (DBCP), ethylene-dibromide (EDB), trichloroethylene (TCE), 1.2.3trichloropropane (TCP), tetrachloroethylene (PCE), 1,1-dichloroethane (DCE), nitrate, and from naturally occurring arsenic, iron, manganese, and radon concentrations; low water well yields in some parts of the City; limited aquifer storage capacity from over-utilization; limited recharge activities; and, intensive urban or semi-urban development occurring up- gradient from the Fresno Metropolitan Area.
+Adverse groundwater conditions of limited supply and compromised quality have been well documented by planning, environmental impact report and technical studies over the past 20 years including the Master Environmental Impact Report No. 2012111015 for the Fresno General Plan, the MEIR 10130 for the 2025 Fresno General Plan, Final EIR No.10100, Final EIR No.10117 and Final EIR No. SCH 95022029 (Fresno Metropolitan Water Resource Management Plan), et al. These conditions include water quality degradation due to contamination from 1,2-dibromo-3-chloropropane (DBCP), ethylene-dibromide (EDB), trichloroethylene (TCE), 1,2,3-trichloropropane (TCP), tetrachloroethylene (PCE), 1,1-dichloroethane (DCE), nitrate, and from naturally occurring arsenic, iron, manganese, and radon concentrations; low water well yields in some parts of the City; limited aquifer storage capacity from over-utilization; limited recharge activities; and, intensive urban or semi-urban development occurring upgradient from the Fresno Metropolitan Area.

-Implementation of the proposed Project would not violate any water quality or waste discharge requirements.
-Construction activities including grading could temporarily increase soil erosion rates during and shortly after Project construction.
+Implementation of the proposed project would not violate any water quality or waste discharge requirements.
+Construction activities including grading could temporarily increase soil erosion rates during and shortly after project construction.
 Construction-related erosion could result in the loss of soil and could adversely affect water quality in nearby surface waters.
-The Regional Water Quality Control Board may require a Project specific Storm Water Pollution Prevention Plan (SWPPP) to be prepared for each project that disturbs an area one acre or larger.
+The Regional Water Quality Control Board will require a project specific Storm Water Pollution Prevention Plan (SWPPP) to be prepared for each project that disturbs an area one acre or larger.
+For the proposed project, a SWPPP will be prepared because the site is approximately 7.5 acres and the requirement cannot be waived.
 The SWPPP is required to include project specific best management measures that are designed to control drainage and erosion.
-However, the SWPPP requirement may be waived since the Project site is between one to five acres.
-Furthermore, the proposed Project has been designed to control storm water runoff and erosion, both during and after construction.
+The SWPPP requirement may not be waived since the project site is not between one to five acres.
+Furthermore, the proposed project has been designed to control storm water runoff and erosion, both during and after construction.
 Project specific drainage improvements would reduce the potential for the proposed project to violate water quality standards during construction to a less than significant impact.